 To truly soften the water, the hard minerals—calcium and magnesium—need to be removed.
 The only option that does this effectively is a salt-based system.

 Does Salt-Free Require Less Maintenance Than Salt-Water Softener?

-Commonly Asked Questions
+Frequently Asked Questions

-Yes, of course.
-Salt-free water softeners are completely safe for your home and provide better results than hard, unsoftened water.
+Yes.
+They are completely safe for your home and provide better results than hard, unsoftened water.

 Though they don’t remove the minerals in the water, they effectively prevent buildup.
 Therefore, they will be better for your home than nothing at all.